biomassa/301dev/README.md

 TODO:

-- *make an effect that would allow separate processing for M and S*
+- *make an effect that would allow separate processing for M and S*?